Welcome to Treehouse Book Club!

 Treehouse Book Club is a monthly book club membership designed for families with children ages 6-12.
 Dive deep into living literature in your homeschool connecting themes to science, nature, geography, history, and language arts.
 Then, join with online or in-person community to celebrate finishing the book together.

-Themes covered in The Boy Who Harnessed the Wind:
+Themes covered in The Door in the Wall:

 Watch: How to Use Treehouse Book Club